m-parchami/KNTU_CV_2021/README.md

 Here are some of the best projects presented by the students:

-1- [TroddenSpade/Soccer-Players-Tracking](https://github.com/TroddenSpade/Soccer-Players-Tracking) Parsa and Hashem had one of the most elaborate project.
+1- [TroddenSpade/Soccer-Players-Tracking](https://github.com/TroddenSpade/Soccer-Players-Tracking) Parsa and Hashem had one of the most elaborate projects.
 Not only did they get full mark from the project, but they also implemented every bonus point.

 2- [itsAliSali/soccerField](https://github.com/itsAliSali/soccerField) : Ali came up with a novel method handle to the variant size of the near and distant players.
 His detection results were among the most accurate ones.